 We reach audiences who are not regularly engaging with civic information, and who are unlikely to subscribe to paywalled journalism.
 As part of that effort, we deliver much of our reporting on the social platforms our readers use most frequently.

-Courier Newsroom is a public benefit corporation owned by Good Information Inc., and is supported by reader contributions, sponsors, philanthropic donations, and corporate underwriting.
+COURIER’s newsrooms practice independent, point-of-view journalism.
+COURIER is a public benefit corporation owned by Good Information Inc., and is supported by reader contributions, sponsors, philanthropic donations, and corporate underwriting.
 We maintain an editorial firewall between our newsrooms and underwriters, sponsors, and donors.
-We do not accept funding from any national or state political party, party committee, candidate, or campaign.
+We do not accept underwriting funding from any national or state political party, party committee, candidate, or campaign.